 Holocaust Cemetery

-A plaque next to the cemetery lists the names of 1140 victims.
-The plague also acknowledges the 1170 souls buried whose names are unknown.
+A plaque by the cemetery lists the names of 1140 victims.
+The plaque also acknowledges the 1170 souls buried whose names are unknown.

 Carl Lutz Memorial